Hacktiv8-FP1-Kel1/FP1/README.md

+1. Copy env.example to .env
-1. Run Yarn Before Start (required) // to install all dependencies and library
+2. Run Yarn Before Start (required) // to install all dependencies and library
-2. Run Yarn Start (required) // to start app in localhost
+3. Run Yarn Start (required) // to start app in localhost